Jxck/assert/README.md

 # Assert.js

-this Assert.js is porting of [Node.js standard assertion library] for browser. original code and test is comming from node.js, and modify them to browser compatible.
+Assert.js is a port of the Node.js standard assertion library for the browser.
+The original code and tests are from Node.js, and have been modified to be browser compatible.

-you can use this Assert.js for testing on browser. for example [Mocha](http://visionmedia.github.com/mocha/) can test on bi-side, but dosen't has assertion itself.

-## run test in **bi-side**
+For example, you can use it with [Mocha](http://visionmedia.github.com/mocha/) to perform tests on the **both-sides** (server-side and client-side).
+Mocha does not supply it's own assertion library.

+## run the same tests on both the client-side and server-side

-actuary, this Assert.js can running on node.js too. you can use node.js standard assert module when running mocha on node.js. and same test will run on browser if you read this library in browser. this helps you, when you writes **Bi-Side JavaScript**
+You can use the standard assert module when running mocha on Node.js.

+The same tests will run in the browser if you use this library.

 ## how to use